rdsea/bigdataincidentanalytics/README.md

 3. This scenario starts different Docker containers for further information refer to the product documentation pipenv run python provision.py config.sample.yml
 4. Install hadoop and start the hdfs
 5. Start Apache Nifi and configure
   * Configure a MQTT processer consuming the MQTT stream from the Dockerised components
   * Configure a HDFS processor writing into the local hdfs
-*  configure a message queue between the two processors
+  * Configure a message queue between the two processors
 6. Install Elasticsearch
 7. Install Kibana
 8. Install Neo4j
   * The database has to be initialised with the classification
 9. Install logstash on the server running the Apache Nifi installation
 10. Configure logstash with nifiPipeline.conf
 11. Install python on the server running the rules